 In a reading-based course such as this one, lively class discussion is what brings ideas to life and helps to produce a valuable learning experience for all.
 Attendance in every class of the term is mandatory, and you are expected to participate as actively as you are able in discussion and debate.
+I will take attendance at the start of each class, and will subtract 1% from your participation grade for each unexcused absence.

-I will hand out discussion questions for each week's material in the preceding week's class.
-Please come to class prepared with thoughtful answers.
+Starting with Week 2, I will post discussion questions for each week's material on OWL several days before the class.
+Please come to class with some thoughtful reactions.

-In addition, during the week of March 15-20, we will schedule a field trip.
-Participation in the field trip is required, and will count towards your course participation grade.
+In addition, during the week of March 16-20, we will schedule a field trip.
+Participation in the field trip is required, and will also count towards your course participation grade.